zulip/zulip/docs/integration-guide.md

   file to find the existing ones (and please add yours in the alphabetically correct place).

-* Then write a test for your fixture in `zerver/tests/test_hooks.py`, and you can iterate on the tests and webhooks handler until they work, all without ever needing to post directly from the server you're integrating to your Zulip development machine.
+* Then write a test for your fixture in a new file in the `zerver/tests/webhooks/` directory, and you can iterate on the tests and webhooks handler until they work, all without ever needing to post directly from the server you're integrating to your Zulip development machine.
 To run just the tests from the test class you wrote, you can use e.g.

   ```
-  test-backend zerver.tests.test_hooks.PagerDutyHookTests
+  test-backend zerver.tests.webhooks.test_pagerduty.PagerDutyHookTests
   ```

   See [this guide](testing.html) for more details on the Zulip test